-A deposit of $300-400 (depends on the class of kitten) allows you to reserve the kitten that you want, to make sure that they won’t be sold to anyone else.
+A deposit of $300-400 (depends on the type of kitten) allows you to reserve the kitten that you want, to make sure that they won’t be sold to anyone else.
 The amount of the deposit will be subtracted from the final payment.
 Deposits are not refundable.
 We accept cash, email money transfer (Interac), PayPal (add 3% for service fee), Money Gram, Western Union.
 The final amount must be paid on day of kitten’s picking up.
 We will NOT reserve/hold a kitten for you without a deposit.
 The Buyer may choose another kitten only if it’s available at the time of pick up.

 4. Do you ship to other provinces in Canada?